 2.a) Ecosystem Boundaries, Structure and Dynamics

 The diversity in ecosystem concepts and definitions reflects the diversity of contexts in which the concept has been applied.
 A sampling of studies across different contexts provides insight into the nature of innovation ecosystems.
-Three sets insights of are discussed here – relating to ecosystem boundaries, structure, and dynamics arising from relationships and interactions between ecosystem participants.
+Three sets of insights are discussed here – relating to ecosystem boundaries, structure, and dynamics arising from relationships and interactions between ecosystem participants.

 Since the introduction of the concept to management literature, there have been quite a few attempts to discuss innovation ecosystems in a substantive manner.
 Moore (1993) first used the term to describe a set of producers and users around a focal organization that contributed to its performance.
 Moore’s insight was that a given company is not viewed as a member of a given industry, but rather, as part of a ‘business ecosystem’.
-Moore was making the point that interactions between firms and collective value creation processes are often much more complex than what received strategy frameworks drawing on an industrial organization perspective had implied (Porter, 1980, 1985).
+Moore made the point that interactions between firms and collective value creation processes are often much more complex than what received strategy frameworks drawing on an industrial organization perspective had implied (Porter, 1980, 1985).
 This insight was similar to the notion of value network by Christensen & Rosenbloom (1995), which considered the value network as the context, or the nested commercial system, within which a firm competes and solves customers’ problems.
 An ecosystem concept is broader, as it covers the community of organizations, institutions, and individuals that impact the fate of the focal firm and its customers and supplies, including complementors, suppliers, regulatory authorities, standard- setting bodies, the judiciary, and educational and research institutions (Teece, 2007).

 Moving beyond this basic contextual view, ecosystems have also been seen as dynamic and purposive networks in which participants co-create value (Adner & Kapoor, 2010; Lusch, Vargo, & Tanniru, 2010).
 In this perspective, ecosystem participants co-evolve capabilities around a shared set of technologies and cooperate and compete to support new products, satisfy customer needs, and eventually incorporate the next round of innovation (Moore, 1993, 1996).
 In this sense, ecosystems are collaborative arrangements through which firms combine their individual offerings into a coherent, customer-facing solution, and which allow firms to create value that no single firm could do alone (Adner, 2006; Moore, 1996).
 Ecosystems hence extend the concept of a value chain to that of a system that includes any organization that contributes to the shared offering in some way (Iansiti & Levien, 2004a, b).
 This means that an ecosystem may include participants from outside the traditional value chain of suppliers and distributors, such as outsourcing companies, financial institutions, technology providers, competitors, customers, and regulatory and coordinating bodies.